usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 shopping center or other exempt facility), then access need not be provided to that mezzanine.
 Likewise, access to the mezzanine need not be provided in one-story buildings.
 However, if an elevator is required (because the facility is a shopping center, for example), then there will need to be access to the mezzanine.

 ILLUSTRATION: A two-story grocery store is located next to a bakery and a card store.
 The grocery store has a mezzanine that is used as an employee lounge area.
 The lounge area can be built without a ramp or elevator, because the facility is subject to the elevator exemption.
 (It is not a shopping center because it does not have five stores in it.)
 Given that inaccessible floors are permitted, inaccessible mezzanines are also allowed.

 BUT: If the grocery store were located in a complex with four other sales or rental establishments, it would be a &quot;shopping center. &quot; As such, it would not be entitled to the elevator exemption and the employees&#39; lounge on the mezzanine would have to be made fully accessible, either by ramp or elevator.

-III-7.3120 Temporary structures (ADAAG §4.1.1(4)).
-Temporary buildings that are extensively used or are essential for public use are covered.
+### III-7.3120 Temporary structures (ADAAG §4.1.1(4)).
+Temporary buildings that are
+extensively used or are essential for public use are covered.
 However, structures, sites, and equipment directly associated with major construction are not covered.

-III-7.3130 General exceptions (ADAAG §4.1.1(5)).
-Accessibility is not required to - -
+### III-7.3130 General exceptions (ADAAG §4.1.1(5)).
+Accessibility is not required to --
-1) Observation galleries used primarily for security purposes; or
+1. Observation galleries used primarily for security purposes; or
-2) Nonoccupiable spaces accessed only by ladders, crawl spaces, very narrow passageways, or freight (nonpassenger) elevators, and frequented only by service personnel for repair purposes.
+2. Nonoccupiable spaces accessed only by ladders, crawl spaces, very narrow passageways, or freight (nonpassenger) elevators, and frequented only by service personnel for repair purposes.
 This includes elevator pits, elevator penthouses, piping or equipment catwalks, cooling towers, and utility tunnels.

-What about mechanical rooms or closets not accessed by ladders or narrow passageways?
+{% details What about mechanical rooms or closets not accessed by ladders or narrow passageways? %}
 They are not exempt.
 However, they are work areas subject to the limited exemption discussed above.
 In addition, mechanical rooms are exempt from the elevator requirement (§4.1.3(5), Exception 2).
+{% enddetails %}

-III-7.4000 Sites and exterior facilities
+### III-7.4000 Sites and exterior facilities

-III-7.4100 General.
+### III-7.4100 General.

 This section addresses exterior features such as parking, portable toilets, and exterior signage in new construction.

-III-7.4200 Accessible route (ADAAG §4.1.2(1)).
+### III-7.4200 Accessible route (ADAAG §4.1.2(1)).

 An accessible route must connect accessible public transportation stops, parking spaces, passenger loading zones, and public streets or sidewalks to an accessible building entrance.

 Note, however, that private entities often do not have control over streets and sidewalks.
 In such a case, the private entity is not responsible for compliance.
 However, it is encouraged to request public entities to modify sidewalks and install curb cuts.

-III-7.4300 Parking (ADAAG §4.1.2(5)(b)).
+### III-7.4300 Parking (ADAAG §4.1.2(5)(b)).

 ADAAG provides a table with the number of accessible parking spaces required dependent on the size of the lot.
 For example, only four percent of the spaces in a 100-space lot must be accessible.
 Certain facilities, however, are subject to higher requirements.

 Outpatient units are subject to a higher requirement if they are part of medical care facilities where persons may need assistance in responding to an emergency and where the period of stay may exceed twenty-four hours.
 For such facilities, ten percent of the total parking attributable to the outpatient unit or facility must be accessible.

 In addition, any unit or facility providing medical care or other services, including occupational or physical therapy, or vocational rehabilitation, is subject to a higher accessible parking requirement, if it specializes in treatment or services for persons with mobility impairments.
 Twenty percent of the total number of parking spaces serving each such unit or facility must be accessible.

 In addition to the general requirements for accessible automobile spaces, ADAAG requires that at least one of every eight accessible parking spaces have adequate adjacent space for a van lift to be deployed.
 Each such space must have a sign indicating that it is van-accessible, but it is not to be reserved exclusively for vans.

 Alternatively, &quot;universal parking,&quot; in which all spaces can accommodate van widths, is permitted.

 If valet parking is provided, there must be an accessible passenger loading zone.
 If a lot is limited to the exclusive use of employees, and none of the employees are individuals with disabilities requiring accessible parking, accessible spaces may be assigned to employees without disabilities.

-III- 7.4400 Signage (ADAAG §4.1.2(7)).
+### III- 7.4400 Signage (ADAAG §4.1.2(7)).

 Requirements for exterior signs are essentially the same as those for interior signs (see §4.1.3(b) below).
 The international symbol of accessibility must be used to indicate accessible parking spaces; accessible passenger loading zones; and accessible entrances and toilet facilities, if all are not accessible.

-III-7.5000 Buildings: New construction (ADAAG §4.1.3).
+### III-7.5000 Buildings: New construction (ADAAG §4.1.3).

-III-7.5100 General.
+### III-7.5100 General.

 This section contains scoping requirements for new construction.

-III-7.5105 Accessible route (ADAAG §4.1.3(1)).
+### III-7.5105 Accessible route (ADAAG §4.1.3(1)).

 An accessible route must connect all accessible elements within a building.

-III-7.5110 Stairs (ADAAG §4.1.3(4)).
+### III-7.5110 Stairs (ADAAG §4.1.3(4)).

 Interior and exterior stairs must comply if they go between levels not connected by an elevator, ramp, or lift.

-III-7.5115 Elevators and platform lifts (ADAAG §4.1.3(5)).
-Elevators are required to serve each level in a newly constructed building, with four exceptions:
+### III-7.5115 Elevators and platform lifts (ADAAG §4.1.3(5)).

+Elevators are required
+to serve each level in a newly constructed building, with four exceptions:

-1) Exception 1 is the &quot;elevator exemption&quot; discussed above (see III-5.4000).
+1. Exception 1 is the &quot;elevator exemption&quot; discussed above (see III-5.4000).
-2) Exception 2 exempts elevator pits, elevator penthouses, mechanical rooms, and piping or equipment catwalks.
+2. Exception 2 exempts elevator pits, elevator penthouses, mechanical rooms, and piping or equipment catwalks.
-3) Exception 3 permits the use of accessible ramps instead of elevators at any time.
+3. Exception 3 permits the use of accessible ramps instead of elevators at any time.
-4) Exception 4 permits the use of platform lifts under certain conditions.
+4. Exception 4 permits the use of platform lifts under certain conditions.
 Lifts must permit unassisted entry, operation, and exit.

-III-7.5120 Windows (ADAAG §4.1.3(6)).
+### III-7.5120 Windows (ADAAG §4.1.3(6)).

 There are currently no requirements for windows.

-III-7.5125 Doors (ADAAG §4.1.3(7)).
+### III-7.5125 Doors (ADAAG §4.1.3(7)).

 The following doors must be accessible:
-1) At least one at each accessible entrance and at each accessible space;
+1. At least one at each accessible entrance and at each accessible space;
-2) Each door that is part of an accessible route; and
+2. Each door that is part of an accessible route; and
-3) Each door that is required for egress.
+3. Each door that is required for egress.

 Automated doors are not required.
 Because of a wide variety of factors that affect door usability, no specific force limit for exterior doors is identified, although standards are provided for interior doors.

-III-7.5130 Entrances (ADAAG §4.1.3(8)).
+### III-7.5130 Entrances (ADAAG §4.1.3(8)).

 At least 50 percent of all public entrances must be accessible with certain qualifications.
 In addition, there must be accessible entrances to enclosed parking, pedestrian tunnels, and elevated walkways.

-III-7.5135 Areas of rescue assistance (ADAAG §4.1.3(9)).
-Areas of rescue assistance (safe areas in which to await help in an emergency) are generally required on each floor, other than the ground floor, of a multistory building.
+### III-7.5135 Areas of rescue assistance (ADAAG §4.1.3(9)).

+Areas of rescue
+assistance (safe areas in which to await help in an emergency) are generally required on each floor, other than the ground floor, of a multistory building.
 An accessible egress route or an area of rescue assistance is required for each exit required by the local fire code.
 Specific requirements are provided for such features as location, size, stairway width, and two-way communications.
 Areas of rescue assistance are not required in buildings with supervised automatic sprinkler systems, nor are they required in alterations.

-III-7.5140 Drinking fountains (ADAAG §4.1.3(10)).
-Where there is only one drinking fountain on a floor, it must be accessible both to individuals who use wheelchairs and to those who have difficulty bending or stooping (for example, by using a &quot;hi-lo&quot; fountain or a fountain and a water cooler).
+### III-7.5140 Drinking fountains (ADAAG §4.1.3(10)).

+Where there is only one
+drinking fountain on a floor, it must be accessible both to individuals who use wheelchairs and to those who have difficulty bending or stooping (for example, by using a &quot;hi-lo&quot; fountain or a fountain and a water cooler).
 Where there is more than